bakerlisa/bakerlisa/README.md

 Since the dawn of time, technology has been around to make mundane tasks eaiser.
 Work smarter not harder! #LifeMoto

 <p>ABOUT:</p>
-- 🎨  7 years of professional Frontend experience
+- 🎨  7 years of professional experience - mainly frontend
-  * I rock at frontend developmnet...trust me!
 - 🌱 Coding Dojo Alumni for Software Engineer in 3 full stacks: Java, Python, MERN
     * Other: SQL, Flask, MongoDB, SpringTools
 - 🎓 I've a Balchors Degree in Graphic Design from Utah State University